Parboiled rice: Huzenlaub Process

-In the 1910s German-British scientist Erich Gustav Huzenlaub (1888–1964) and the British scientist and chemist Francis Heron Rogers invented a form of parboiling which held more of the nutrients in rice, now known as the Huzenlaub Process.
+In the 1910s, German-British scientist Erich Gustav Huzenlaub (1888–1964) and the British scientist and chemist Francis Heron Rogers invented a form of parboiling which held more of the nutrients in rice, now known as the Huzenlaub Process.
 The whole grain is vacuum-dried, then steamed, followed by another vacuum drying and husking.
 This also makes the rice more resistant to weevils and lessens cooking time.

 Modern methods

-In even later methods the rice is soaked in hot water, then steamed for boiling which only takes three hours rather than the twenty hours of traditional methods.
+In even later methods the rice is soaked in hot water, then steamed for a few minutes.
+This only takes three hours rather than the twenty hours of traditional methods.
 These methods also yield a yellowish color in the rice, which undergoes less breakage when milled.

 Other variations on parboiling include high-pressure steaming and various ways of drying (dry-heat, vacuum, etc.)

 Nutrition

 Compared to brown rice, parboiling of rice incurs losses of thiamin, niacin, biotin, and pantothenic acid by approximately 70%, 28%, 49% and 25%, respectively.
 Compared to normal milling, which causes a near 65% loss of all these micronutrients, parboiling preserves more of them.
 The specific loss depends on the process used by individual manufacturers: for the USDA #20042 sample, much less loss in these nutrients is observed.
 Fortification is common for parboiled rice in the United States.
 Depending upon the method used, levels of arsenic can increase or decrease significantly.

-In 2020, scientists assessed multiple preparation procedures of rice for their capacity to reduce arsenic content and preserve nutrients, recommending a procedure involving parboiling and water absorption.
+A 2020 scientific study assessed multiple preparation procedures of rice for their capacity to reduce arsenic content and preserve nutrients, recommending a procedure involving parboiling and water absorption.